arno-di-loreto/apistylebook-web/_pages/design/guidelines/atlassian-rest-api-design-guidelines-version-1-topics.md

       - name: 'Appendix A: Response Codes'
         url: 'https://developer.atlassian.com/docs/atlassian-platform-common-components/rest-api-development/atlassian-rest-api-design-guidelines-version-1#AtlassianRESTAPIDesignGuidelinesversion1-AppendixA:ResponseCodes'
   - topic_id: http-status-304
-    topic_category: HTTP Status
+    topic_category: HTTP Status Redirection
-    topic_name: HTTP Status 304
+    topic_name: 304 Not Modified
-    topic_description: When to use HTTP status 304
+    topic_description: |
+      Indicates that the resource has not been modified since the version specified by the request headers If-Modified-Since or If-None-Match.
+In such case, there is no need to retransmit the resource since the client still has a previously-downloaded copy.
     topic__links:
       self:
         href: /design/topics/http-status-304